Car Insurance Endorsements: Add-Ons That Modify Your Policy Coverage

 Are car insurance endorsements available in every state?

 Not necessarily.
 While many endorsements are offered nationwide, availability varies by insurer and state regulations.
-Some states may require certain endorsements (like PIP), while others may restrict or limit specific add-ons.
-Additionally, individual insurers may not offer every endorsement in every state.
-Always check with your insurer about what's available in your state before making decisions based on a specific endorsement.
+Some states may require certain endorsements (like PIP in no-fault states), while others restrict or limit specific add-ons.
+For example, accident forgiveness is not available in California from most insurers, and Progressive's rideshare endorsement excludes Alaska and California.
+Texas now also requires insurers to provide written reasons for non-renewals or cancellations effective January 1, 2026.
+Always confirm with your insurer about what's available in your state.

 Will adding endorsements raise my insurance premium significantly?